 In 2017, U.S. News gave Benedictine University a tied ranking of #220 in the National Universities category.

-Its online nursing program tied for #73 in the Best Online Graduate Nursing Programs category.
+The Benedictine University online nursing program tied for #73 in the Best Online Graduate Nursing Programs category.

 Overall, U.S. News gave Benedictine University a score of 24 out of 100.